Frequently asked questions

 Where are Ecopots produced?

 Our flower pots and planters are being made in Asia, where we have our own production facilities.
-The mean reason for this is that all Ecopots feature a distinctive, handmade finish which would be impossible to do cost effective when produced in for instance Europe or the USA.
+The main reason for this is that all Ecopots feature a distinctive, handmade finish which would be impossible to do cost effective when produced in for instance Europe or the USA.
 Are you concerened about the impact producing in Asia has on the environment?
 We too!
 Ecopots is a certified CO2 neutral company and all our products are certified CO2 neutral.
 Read more about our certifications, which also included the use of recycled materials and the working conditions in our factory here

 Why are Ecopots more expensive than other plastic flower pots?